TommyChester/seqCard/README.md

 2. It is almost always best to use what others have built if at all possible (particularly if it is either wwidely open source and checked or backed by SLA).
 With that said I rails new and rails -g scaffolds to build out.
 3. Though I believe that a front end is super important, I am going to start with entirely functionality before moving onto design.
 Though this is not the ideal workflow from true business perspective for the purposes of showing my skills I am going to start with this.
 4. The balance should say the same unless there is change in charges, so I am storing a value that gets updated based on the update time of the charge.
+5. I want a stood up front end without needing to injest json (I could do that later), so I am going to make multiple routes, one for html one for json.
+That means within my structure I am going to have 6 Routes for now.

 ##Future Ideas